by Cristina |

 Please don’t kill me!

 I know this is not a traditional take.
-But, please do not kill me for this, but if you like adding sauces to your arroz con pollo, I highly recommend this garlic cilantro sauce.
+And, please do not kill me for this, but if you like adding sauces to your arroz con pollo, I highly recommend this garlic cilantro sauce.
 I don’t use it when serving fresh, but when I have leftovers I do use it.